mr-speedster/ADshop-Laravel/README.md

 # ADshop-Laravel
-Just a Shopping system using Laravel
+A Shopping system using Laravel

 ### Configuration<br />